nvtkaszpir/prusa-connect-camera-script/docs/stream.mediamtx.md

 # mediamtx

-Use mediamtx on antoher Raspberry Pi to create RTSP camera stream for test.
+Use [mediamtx](https://github.com/bluenviron/mediamtx) on another Raspberry Pi to create RTSP camera stream for test.

 Assuming you run [mediamtx with Raspberry Pi CSI camera](https://github.com/bluenviron/mediamtx#raspberry-pi-cameras) and that `raspberry-pi` is the hostname of your device and that you expose two cams: